getgauge/documentation/user/language_features/execution_hooks.md

 > By default, Gauge clears the state after each scenario so that new objects are created for next scenario execution.
 You can [configure](configuration.md#gaugeclearstatelevel) to change the level at which Gauge clears cache.

-## Filtering Hooks execution based on tags

-* You can specify tags for which the execution hooks can run.
-This will ensure that the hook runs only on scenarios and specifications that have the required tags.

-{% codetabs name="Java", type="java" -%}
-// A before spec hook that runs when tag1 and tag2
-// is present in the current scenario and spec.
-@BeforeSpec(tags = {"tag1, tag2"})
-public void loginUser() {
-    // Code for before scenario
-}

-// A after step hook runs when tag1 or tag2
-// is present in the current scenario and spec.
-// Default tagAggregation value is Operator.AND.
-@AfterStep(tags = {"tag1", "tag2"}, tagAggregation = Operator.OR)
-public void performAfterStep() {
-    // Code for after step
-}
-{%- language name="C#", type="cs" -%}
-// A before spec hook that runs when tag1 and tag2
-// is present in the current scenario and spec.
-[BeforeSpec("tag1, tag2")]
-public void LoginUser()
-{
-    // Code for before scenario
-}

-// A after step hook runs when tag1 or tag2
-// is present in the current scenario and spec.
-// Default tagAggregation value is Operator.AND.
-[AfterStep("tag1", "tag2")
-[TagAggregationBehagiour(TagAggregation.OR)]
-public void PerformAfterStep()
-{
-    // Code for after step
-}
-{%- language name="Ruby", type="ruby" -%}
-# A before spec hook that runs when tag1 and tag2 is present in the current scenario and spec.
-before_spec({tags: ['tag2', 'tag1']}) do
-    // Code for before scenario
-end

-# A after step hook runs when tag1 or tag2 is present in the current scenario and spec.
-# Default tagAggregation value is Operator.AND.
-after_spec({tags: ['tag2', 'tag1'], operator: 'OR'}) do
-    // Code for after step
-end
-{%- endcodetabs %}

-> Note: Tags cannot be specified on @BeforeSuite and @AfterSuite hooks

-## Current Execution Context in the Hook

-* To get additional information about the **current specification, scenario and step** executing, an additional **ExecutionContext** parameter can be added to the hooks method.

-{% codetabs name="Java", type="java" -%}
-public class ExecutionHooks {

-    @BeforeScenario
-    public void loginUser(ExecutionContext context) {
-      String scenarioName = context.getCurrentScenario().getName();
-      // Code for before scenario
-    }

-    @AfterSpec
-    public void performAfterSpec(ExecutionContext context) {
-      Specification currentSpecification = context.getCurrentSpecification();
-      // Code for after step
-    }
-}
-{%- language name="C#", type="csharp" -%}
-This feature is not yet supported in Gauge-CSharp.
-Please refer to https://github.com/getgauge/gauge-csharp/issues/53 for updates.
-{%- language name="Ruby", type="ruby" -%}
-before_spec do |execution_info|
-    puts execution_info.inspect
-end

-after_spec do |execution_info|
-    puts execution_info.inspect
-end
-{%- endcodetabs %}